ritwickd35/subtitle-editor/README.md

 This is a Vue application which can be used to edit subtitles for a Video File.\
 The video must be less than 64MB(due to ec2 restrictions) and be in mp4 format.
 The subtitles should be in standard webVTT format.

-Once a video has caption, a list with all the captions with their associated timestamps will be rendered.
-User can navigate to any point in the video by selecting a specific timestamp.
+Once a video has caption track associated with it, a list with all the captions with their associated timestamps will be rendered.
+User can navigate to any point in the video by selecting a specific timestamp from the list.

 ## Recommended IDE Setup